 NMFS and the Western Pacific Fishery Management Council (WPFMC) manage two Hawaii pelagic longline fisheries under the Fishery Ecosystem Plan for Pelagic Fisheries of the Western Pacific (FEP) and implementing regulations.
 The deep-set longline fishery targets primarily bigeye tuna at depths to 400 meters (m) and operates mainly north-northeast and southwest of the main Hawaiian Islands.
 The shallow-set longline fishery targets swordfish at depths to 100 m and typically operates north and east of the Hawaiian Islands.
-In 2021 Hawaii longline vessels ranged between 49 and 98 feet in length.
+In 2022, Hawaii longline vessels ranged between 49 and 98 feet in length.
 The FEP contains a detailed description of the two fisheries (WPFMC 2009, as amended).

-Since 1994, the Hawaii longline fleet has been limited to 164 permits, which allow fishing in both the shallowand deep-set fisheries.
+Since 1994, the Hawaii longline fleet has been limited to 164 permits, which allow fishing in both the shallow-and deep-set fisheries.
 Beginning in 2004, vessels were required to declare if they would be shallow or deep fishing prior to departing on a fishing trip.
 Activity levels in any given year since 2004 range from 11 to 35 vessels in the shallow-set fishery, and 111 to 150 vessels in the deep-set fishery.
 Nearly all vessels in the shallow-set fishery also participate, to some degree, in the deep-set fishery during the year.
-In 2021, 146 vessels made 22,074 deep-sets in 1,679 trips and set 62,705,595 hooks, and 18 vessels made 665 shallow-sets in 55 trips and set 827,636 hooks (NMFS 2022a).
+In 2022, based on preliminary data received as of February 2023, 147 vessels made 21,299 deep-sets in 1,531 trips and set 63,319,077 hooks, and 22 vessels made 856 shallow-sets in 68 trips and set 1,075,993 hooks (NMFS 2023a).